johnmosesman/johns-blog/app/legacy/post/reviewing-my-talk.md

 I enjoyed giving the talk, and even though there were only a dozen or so people who attended, I thought it was a good talk and that it had a lot of valuable advice in there.

-What I didn't expect however, was that the local OKC broadcast of that talk would be picked up by the main freeCodeCamp channel&mdash;where it got over 60,000 views.
+What I didn't expect however, was that the local OKC broadcast of that talk would be picked up by the main freeCodeCamp channel&mdash;where it got 300k views.

 ![FCC views](/images/fcc_views.png)